Skip to content

 Linux: "systemctl: command not found"

-Cause: System doesn't use systemd (very old distributions or non-standard systems).
+Cause: System doesn't use systemd.

 Getting Additional Help

-1. Check logs: Server logs in ~/.local/share/linux-mcp-server/logs/, Claude Desktop logs (see above)
+1. Check logs: Server logs in ~/.local/share/linux-mcp-server/logs/ (see Debug Logging)

-2. Enable debug: Set "LINUX_MCP_LOG_LEVEL": "DEBUG" in config, restart your AI Agent (e.g. Claude Desktop)
+2. Enable debug: Set "LINUX_MCP_LOG_LEVEL": "DEBUG" in config, restart your MCP client

 3. Test with MCP Inspector: Isolate whether issue is with server or client